Mechanism of action for PREVYMIS® (letermovir)

 • For patients with creatinine clearance (CLcr) greater than 10 mL/min (by Cockcroft-Gault equation), no dosage adjustment of PREVYMIS is required based on renal impairment.
 The safety of PREVYMIS in patients with end-stage renal disease (CLcr less than 10 mL/min), including patients on dialysis, is unknown.

-Before prescribing PREVYMIS® (letermovir), please read the accompanying Prescribing information.
-The Patient information also is available.
+Before prescribing PREVYMIS® (letermovir), please read the accompanying Prescribing Information.
+The Patient Information and Instructions for Use also are available.

 PREVYMIS is contraindicated in patients receiving pimozide or